-Even though these two breeds look alike, have similar colours and were bred for similar purposes, both are distinctly different breeds.
+Even though these two breeds look alike, have similar colors and were bred for similar purposes, they are distinctly different breeds.

-Both breeds look like they have similar colours but when we look closely, there are differences.
-Manchester Terriers are black and tan and these colours do not run into each other.
+Both breeds look like they have similar colors but when we look closely, there are differences.
+Manchester Terriers are black and tan and these colors do not run into each other.

 They have tan spots over their eyes and tan spots on their “cheeks.
 Their muzzle is tan and the tan forms a V-shape on their throat.